Kandelborg/MoNA-starter-kit/README.md

 ## Getting Started

+Go read [the documentation](https://kandelborg.github.io/Docs/)!
+Yes, you read correctly...
+This project has documentation, and a lot of it!
 Due to the nature of the project, a bit of initial configuring is needed to get started.

-For the best setup, go to the [Introduction document](/docs/introduction.md)
+For a proper setup, go to the [introduction document](/docs/introduction.md)

 ## Features